-Menstrual cycles that are not in the normal range (less than 25days or more than 39days) are a sign of energy deficiency.
-If menstrual cycles are becoming longer (once a month for those who used to always have them twice a month or twice a month for those who used to always have them once a month), it is important to check for a sudden increase in physical activity or weight loss.
-Amenorrhea No menstruation for more than 3months (90days) Orange Card\ - Functional hypothalamic amenorrhea : - Caused by energy deficiency When energy intake decreases and energy consumption increases, the brain determines the priority of functions in the body and suppresses ovulatory function, causing hypothalamic amenorrhea.
+When energy intake decreases and energy consumption increases, the brain determines the priority of functions in the body and suppresses ovulatory function, causing hypothalamic amenorrhea.
 When competition is interrupted, energy expenditure decreases and menstruation may resume spontaneously.
-Newly proposed in the 2023 REDs Severe amenorrhea - Amenorrhea and delayed menarche for more than 1 year: - menstruation does not begin before the age of 15 Red card - Primary amenorrhea: Menstruation does not begin even after reaching the age of 18 - \If the patient does not have menarche at the time of entering high school, encourage her to visit a hospital.
-Symptoms (which may be caused) Oligomenorrhoea or functional hypothalamic amenorrhea is a sign of energy deficiency.
+Severe amenorrhea - Amenorrhea and delayed menarche for more than 1 year: menstruation does not begin before the age of 15 Red card - Primary amenorrhea: Menstruation does not begin even after reaching the age of 18 - If the patient does not have menarche at the time of entering high school, encourage her to visit a hospital.

+©Juntendo JCRWS

+Figure 20.
+Mechanism of menstruation

+(%)

+18 - 16 - 16.7

+14 - 12 - 11.6

+10 - 8 - 6 - 5.2

+4 - 2 - 0

+Technical Endurance 271 301 184 sports 107 858 212

+Figure 21.
+Percentage of previously amenorrheic women by sport

+Source: Osuga et al. 2016

+Symptoms (which may be caused)

+Oligomenorrhea or functional hypothalamic amenorrhea is a sign of energy deficiency.
 If the condition persists, the body will not produce enough energy and muscle mass will decrease.
 In addition, the brain, sensing an energy deficiency, orders the production of female hormones to be reduced, which also weakens the bone-strengthening process, resulting in decreased bone strength.

 Key Point!

 Normal menstruation means that muscles build up easily and bones become stronger, i.e., LBM increases, leading to improved athletic performance.
 Longer menstrual cycles and functional hypothalamic amenorrhea are signs of energy deficiency, so try to correct the energy deficiency first.
 Polycystic ovary syndrome (PCOS) PCOS is more common in female athletes with greater muscle mass than in the general female population.
 It refers to a condition in which the ovaries do not ovulate at a rate of approximately one follicle every 28days (irregular menstruation or amenorrhea), and many small follicles grow inside the ovaries, making it difficult for ovulation to occur.
 In this condition, testosterone (a male hormone), which makes it easier to build muscle, is slightly elevated.
 The accompanying increase in energy requirements can lead to iron deficiency anemia (see p.
 11) or energy deficiency due to increased basal metabolic rate.
+Dealing with menstruation! - The relationship between sport and menstruation -